egonSchiele/contracts.ruby/TUTORIAL.md

 ## Disabling contracts

 If you want to disable contracts, set the `NO_CONTRACTS` environment variable.
-This will disable contracts completely and you won't have a performance hit.
+This will disable contracts and you won't have a performance hit.
+Pattern matching will still work if you disable contracts in this way!
+With NO_CONTRACTS only pattern-matching contracts are defined.

 ## Method overloading